Bet06sari/Bet06sari/README.md

-- 🔭 I’m currently working on ...
-C#
+- 🔭 I’m currently working on backend
-- 🌱 I’m currently learning ...
-Game Development
+- 🌱 I’m currently learning Microservices Java
-- 💬 Ask me about ... anything
-- 📫 How to reach me: ...
-[Linkedin Profile](https://www.linkedin.com/in/betülsari/)
+- 📫 How to reach me: [Linkedin Profile](https://www.linkedin.com/in/betülsari/)
-- ⚡ Fun fact: ...
-Games
+- ⚡ You can also read about my works :  https://medium.com/@betulsari_97